The Seven Churches part b

 Wilcock makes a very helpful comment here.
 The letter begins with Jesus holding the seven spirits of God, which is the Holy Spirit, and the seven stars which are the angelic representation of the churches.
 He asserts that the Holy Spirit is revealing the true nature of this church but also that he has the power to transform the church.
 (11)

 Wilcock concludes therefore that: ‘Christ has in his hands both the needy church and the life-giving Spirit.
 He can bring the two together, not only to diagnose but also to revive the dead.
-And we may be sure that if Sardis remembers and heeds and repents, he will do so’.
+And we may be sure that if Sardis remembers and heeds and repents, then they will be revived’.

 The Church in Philadelphia